VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.1 Concept and logic

 The order progress is tracked by the `nodeStates` and `edgeStates`.
-Additionally, if the mobile robot is able to derive its current position, it can publish its position via the `position` field.
+Additionally, if the mobile robot is able to derive its current position, it can publish its position via the `mobileRobotPosition` field.

 If the mobile robot plans the path by itself, it shall communicate its calculated trajectory (including base and horizon) in the form of NURBS via the `trajectory` object in the state message, unless fleet control cannot use this field, and it was agreed during integration, that this field shall not be sent.
 After nodes are released by fleet control, the mobile robot is not allowed to change its trajectory.